When Do I Do the FAFSA? And Other Financial Aid Questions

 How do we report a 529 plan on the FAFSA?

-All 529 plans should be reported as a parent asset, within the parent investment question.
-Parents should report the value of 529 plans for all of their children, not just the child applying to college.
+529 plans should be reported as a parent asset, within the parent investment question.
+Parents should report the value of 529 plans for only the student applicant, not all of their children.

 My mom's boyfriend lives with us.
 Do I include him on the FAFSA?

 You would only include your mom's partner on the FAFSA if your mom provides more than half of his financial support.
 If she does not, you can leave that person out of the number of household members.

 Do you fill out the financial aid application every year?